itshannonk/InterpretableRL/dtpo/readme.md

+The following is the original README from the open-source implementation of DTPO.

 # DTPO: Optimizing Interpretable Decision Tree Policies for Reinforcement Learning

 DTPO is an algorithm that combines the gradient-based Proximal Policy Optimization (PPO) algorithm with non-differentiable decision trees to train interpretable policies.
 This repository also contains implementations of: